Joachim Kayi Sanda

-Joachim Kayi Sanda (born 29 November 2006) is a French professional footballer who plays as a centre-back for Ligue 2 club Red Star, on loan from club Southampton.
+Joachim Kayi Sanda (born 29 November 2006) is a French professional footballer who plays as a centre-back for club Southampton.

 Club career

 Valenciennes

-From Antony, Hauts-de-Seine, in September 2023 he signed a three-year professional contract with Valenciennes FC.
+Kayi Sanda was born in Antony, Hauts-de-Seine, France.
+In September 2023, he signed a three-year professional contract with Valenciennes.
 He made his debut for the Valenciennes first team in Ligue 2 on 21 October 2023, starting against Grenoble Foot 38.
-In doing so, aged 16 years-old and ten months, he became the youngest player in club history.
+In doing so, aged 16 years and ten months, he became the youngest player in the club's history.

 Southampton

-On 9 January 2025, he joined Premier League club Southampton on a four-year contract.
+On 9 January 2025, Kayi Sanda joined Premier League club Southampton on a four-year contract.
 He made his debut for the club on 18 May in a 2–0 defeat against Everton after he replaced Taylor Harwood-Bellis in the 82nd minute.

-On 25 August 2025, Kayi Sanda joined French side Red Star on a season-long loan.
+On 25 August 2025, Kayi Sanda joined Ligue 2 club Red Star on a season-long loan.
+He was recalled from loan and returned to Southampton on 1 January 2026.

 International career

 Born in France, Kayi Sanda is of DR Congolese descent.
-He captained France U17 to the finals of the 2023 UEFA European Under-17 Championship and the 2023 FIFA U-17 World Cup, where France reached the final after making the quarter-finals without conceding a goal.
+He captained France U17s to the finals of the 2023 UEFA European Under-17 Championship and the 2023 FIFA U-17 World Cup, where France reached the final after making the quarter-finals without conceding a goal.